 The instructions for this Cultural Anthropology 2020 assignment were from the “Fieldwork Activity: Being a Participant Observer” which appeared in the Instructor Resources of Essentials of Cultural Anthropology.
 This was always a classic assignment for a Cultural Anthropology course, but in 2020 it got redone as “Coronavirus Fieldwork” or doing anthropology in a pandemic.
-See Public Space 2021 for a follow-up!
+See Public Space 2021 for a follow-up, and then in 2023 a return to the classic Mapping a Block assignment.

 In the time of coronavirus fieldwork, we made the following modifications: